stanleyfok/content-based-recommender/README.md

 * find the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) scores between all document vectors

 The similarity scores are finally stored in sorted sets data structure, thanks to the javascript implementation of [redis sorted set](https://www.npmjs.com/package/redis-sorted-set).

+The library [natural](https://www.npmjs.com/package/natural) also helps a lot by providing a lot of NLP functionalities, such as tf-idf and word stemming.

 **⚠️ Note:**